Scrum for beginners: Part 2: events & artifacts

-This is an event lasting no more than 8 hours for a one month sprint for members of the Scrum team.
-During this meeting, discussing the work to be performed based on the Product Backlog elements prepared by the Product Owner.
-Then they set a clear goal for the Sprint that will guide the team during the ongoing Sprint to direct them on the right path and to understand together what to do.
-They plan work that the development team declares to do by creating a Sprint Backlog explaining also how it will deliver work.
+Sprint planning is an event for members of the Scrum team lasting no more than 8 hours for a one-month sprint.
+During this meeting, they discuss the work that has to be performed based on the Product Backlog elements prepared by the Product Owner.
+Then they set a clear goal that will guide the team during the ongoing sprint to direct them on the right path and to understand together what to do.
+They plan work that the development team declares to do by creating a Sprint Backlog explaining also how the work will be delivered.

 The last event I have to describe is a sprint retrospective.
 This meeting is organized after the sprint review but before the next planning.
-Members of the Scrum team participate in it, and the event itself should not last longer than 3 hours for a monthly sprint.
-During this meeting, the last Sprint is discussed and analyzed in terms of people, relationships, processes, and tools.
-The team identifies essential elements that have worked well, but also those that need improvement.
+Members of the Scrum team participate in it, and the event itself should not last longer than 3 hours for a one-month sprint.
+During this meeting, the last sprint is discussed and analyzed in terms of people, relationships, processes, and tools.
+The team identifies essential elements that worked well, but also those that need improvement.
 It is recommended that at least one improvement goes to the Sprint Backlog.

 Another aspect discussed is the Definition of Done.
-As in the previous case, the team is thinking and working on improving the Definition of Done to increase the quality of the product delivered.
+As in the previous case, the team is working on improving the Definition of Done to increase the quality of the product delivered.
 To sum up, the sprint retrospective focuses on people, their relationships, and processes within the team.
 The goal is to increase the quality of work and streamline teamwork.

 What Artifacts occur in Scrum?